DS1TPT/vt100-c/README.md

 List of non-VT100 functions
 ----------------------------
 - int *vt_getKeypress(): Use this function to get a keystroke from terminal.
 This funcion uses sleep to check if there is any remaining bytes unread by getchar() to check if lone escape key or multi-byte escape sequences.
+This function returns VT_KEY_UNDEFINED if an undefined escape sequence has been input.
 - vt_enableAnsi(BOOL state): Enable/Disable ANSI VT support on Windows.
 POSIX systems do not need to run this funciton.
 - vt_setEchoCanonical(BOOL state): Enable/Disable echo and canonical input mode.
 This function implies setvbuf(stdin, NULL, ?1, 0), where ?1 is _IOLBF if state is TRUE and _IONBF if state is FALSE.